yannickjemmely/Mida/README.md

-In Mida, every calculation under the hood is made using decimals and every native number passed to Mida is internally converted to decimal, input values in the Mida APIs such as a limit price can be expressed as a `MidaDecimalConvertible` which is an alias for `MidaDecimal | string | number`, the input values are internally converted to `MidaDecimal` and all Mida interfaces exposes decimal numbers unless otherwise stated.
+In Mida, every calculation under the hood is made using decimals and every native number passed to Mida is internally converted to decimal, input values in the Mida APIs such as a limit price are usually expressed as a `MidaDecimalConvertible` which is an alias for `MidaDecimal | string | number`, the input values are internally converted to `MidaDecimal` and most Mida interfaces exposes decimal numbers unless otherwise stated.

 Read more about the [Decimals API](https://www.mida.org/documentation/essentials/decimals.html).